RAILS: A Robust Adversarial Immune-inspired Learning System: Introduction

-Another line of research relevant to ours is adversarial transfer learning \cite{liu2019transferable,Shafahi2020Adversarially}, which aims to maintain robustness when there is covariate shift from training data to test data.
-We remark that covariate shift is naturally handled by RAILS as it emulates the immune system which adapts to novel mutated attacks.
+Another line of research relevant to ours is adversarial transfer learning \cite{liu2019transferable,Shafahi2020Adversarially}, which aims to maintain robustness when there is covariate shift between training data and test data.
+We remark that covariate shift is naturally handled by the mutation mechanism in our adaptive immune system emulation of RAILS that adapts the defense to novel attacks.